 In this section

-Can’t be on campus for an entire semester, but need residential hours for your program?
+Can’t be on campus for an entire semester, but still want to sit in on some classes?
 Consider taking a course in module format.
 Courses are usually offered for two weeks in May and two in June in addition to a winter module between the fall and spring residential semesters, usually the first full week of January.
 Spend one week on campus and complete an entire course.
-Modules are considered traditional courses*.

 Virtual Modules or Classes